Event

 Location

-This will be a hybrid event, with most panelists participating in-person and the general audience attending virtually.
+This was a hybrid event, with most panelists participating in-person and the general audience attending virtually.

 Audience

-The conference is open to the public, academics, practitioners, and policymakers virtually.
-There will be opportunities for Q&A during the event.
+The conference was open to the public, academics, practitioners, and policymakers virtually.
+There were opportunities for Q&A during the event.

 Media

-This event is open to the media to attend virtually.
-All remarks are on the record, and a recording will be made available afterward.
-Media who wish to attend must register by contacting Ellen Simon at Ellen.Simon@ny.frb.org.
+This event was open to the media to attend virtually and in person.
+All remarks were on the record, and a recording was made available afterward.
+For media inquiries, please contact Ellen Simon at Ellen.Simon@ny.frb.org.

 Conference Organizers